Read the case carefully again.

-Be ready to be interrupted by judges during your oral arguments.
-The ELMC Executive Secretaries will encourage the Bench to pose several questions during your pleadings, interrupting your pleading presentation.
+Be ready to be massively interrupted by judges during your oral arguments.
+The ELMC Rules & Executive Secretaries will encourage the Bench to pose several questions during your pleadings, interrupting your pleading presentation.

 Try to make a plan or your oral arguments that lasts about 8-12 minutes, if you officially have 15.

 Do yourselves (and the judges) a favour and learn the basics of rhetoric.

 Make your presentation vivid and interesting to hear.

 If you were a judge, what would you expect a pleading to be?